JackBrenn/quakejs-rootless/README.md

 1. **Legacy Quake III Arena game code** - The original game engine was not designed with modern security practices and contains known exploits
 2. **Deprecated NPM packages** - The QuakeJS implementation relies on old, unmaintained Node.js dependencies with known vulnerabilities

-**Recommendation:** While running this container using Podman as a non-root user significantly mitigates security risks through container isolation, **exposing this server directly to the public internet is not recommended**.
-The primary risk is exploitation of the game server itself, though container escape and host compromise are unlikely when using rootless containers with proper system hardening.
+**Recommendation:** This container now runs as a non-root user, significantly improving security through reduced privileges and better container isolation.
+However, **exposing this server directly to the public internet is still not recommended** due to vulnerabilities in the game code and dependencies.

 For internet-facing deployments, use a VPN, reverse proxy with authentication, or limit access to trusted IP ranges.